saikojosh/Config-Ninja/README.md

 #### How can I change the environment of my config during runtime?
 Call `config.init(null, 'new-environment-string');` This will reload the config with the new environment set.

-#### How can I change the additioan merge files of my config during runtime?
+#### How can I change the additional merge files of my config during runtime?
 Call `config.init(null, null, { additionalMergeFiles: [ ... ] });` This will reload the config with your new additional merge files.

 #### Can I load config from a database?